 The job search agents feature automatically signs the user 12 up for Job Agents at the career websites 14.
-Many career websites 14 offer a feature that allows the user to submit the user's email address and career interest and will send the user 12 an email whenever a new job opening appears that meets the user's criteria.
+Many career websites 14 offer a feature that allows the user to submit the user's email address and career interest and will send the user 12 an email whenever a new job opening appears that 5 meets the user's criteria.
 The resume caster section 22 uses a similar process (auto-navigate and auto-fill) to sign the user up for job agents.

-In a further embodiment, the resume application 10 includes an automatic update career websites feature that performs a check before using the resume caster section 22 or the job finder section 20 and automatically downloads and installs the latest DLLs 28 for the career websites 14 and also downloads the latest version of the resume application 10 so that the interaction between application 10 and the career websites 14 is always up to date.
+In a further embodiment, the resume application 10 includes an automatic update career websites feature that 10 performs a check before using the resume caster section 22 or the job finder section 20 and automatically downloads and installs the latest DLLs 28 for the career websites 14 and also downloads the latest version of the resume application 10 so that the interaction between application 10 and the 15 uncommon to the fields in the first database. career websites 14 is always up to date.